ccny-ss-js-dec-2020/sesame_street_characters_api/README.md

 ## How to Deploy an API to Heroku
-* Watch the video that that is in this repo that goes through all of the instructions below
 1. Push code to Github
 2. Run ```heroku create```
 3. Run ```git push heroku master```